mna/agora/doc/wiki/roadmap.md

 The features envisioned for v0.2 are:

-* Decision regarding the `runtime.Int` type to represent an agora number.
-It will most likely go away, and only `runtime.Float` will remain, although a `runtime.Val` may still support conversion to `int`.
 * Change the generated instructions so that `&&` and `||` are short-circuiting.
 * Support the immediately-invoked function expression syntax (IIFE, i.e. `func(){}()`).
 * Support closures.